-It looks like a gel manicure, feels like a gel manicure, but does the Sally Hansen Miracle Gel nail polish last like a gel manicure?
-The background story is this: my sister-in-law called me up and told me I needed to pick these polishes up because in her words, “they are ah-maz-ing.”
+It looks like a gel manicure, feels like a gel manicure, but does the Sally Hansen Miracle Gel nail polish last like a gel or shellac manicure?
+Maybe you’re wondering if you should get nail polish or go to the salon.
+Today, I will be looking at drying time, top coat drying time, how long this gel manicure will lasts and how to remove the Sally Hansen Miracle gel.
+The background story to discovering this polish is this: my sister-in-law called me up and told me I needed to pick these drugstore gel polishes up because in her words, “they are ah-maz-ing.”
 Usually, the roles are reversed, and I am the one telling her what she needs in the beauty department.
 So, when she recommended I drop everything and run immediately to get some from the store, I listened, and here I am today writing this review.
 (We help each other out like that.)

 Once I was at the store and saw the Sally Hansen Miracle Gel display, I quickly realized that I wanted every-single-color.
 Like seriously…every color was ridiculously pretty.
 But since it’s fall and we are heading into the holiday season, I chose colors that would pair well with my current black and gray wardrobe.
 I think I might be a little goth at heart.
 Or at least appreciate the dark clothing vibes of All Saints and Helmut Lang.
 Okay, maybe that would be considered rocker chic?
 I don’t know.
 Moving on.

 I will say that my first go around with these polishes wasn’t that great.
 But truthfully it’s my fault.
-With these no UV gel lacquers, there are two steps: the color, and then the gel top coat.
-I applied two layers of the color and then the top coat but didn’t let anything dry in between.
-And while they dried way quicker than a typical polish, I still didn’t give them enough time to dry, and they smudged upon picking up my son.
+With these no UV gel lacquers, there are two steps: the polish color, and then the gel top coat.
+I applied two coats of the color and then the top coat of the Miracle gel, but didn’t let anything dry in between.
+And, while they dried way quicker than a typical polish, I still didn’t give them enough time to dry, and they smudged upon picking up my son.
 So that was annoying…not going to lie.

 I also made sure that none of my kids would need me during my DIY mani sesh so my nails could dry.
 I would say it took about 10-15 minutes for them to be completely dry to where I could do the dishes or fold laundry without fear of smudging.
 If you think about it, the dry time for a UV Gel mani is about 15 minutes with all of the steps.
 So, I feel like it’s pretty comparable, plus, you don’t need to buy a lamp to get the gel polish results.

 All of the advertising for this gel polish says that it will last up to 14 days.
 It doesn’t guarantee 14 days, but it says it’s possible.
 I am hard on my nails, so this polish started chipping on my right hand on day 4 while my left hand stayed perfect because I don’t use it as much.
-So definitely not 14 days for me, but even when I do a shellac manicure, they start chipping around day 7, and I don’t have a bottle of polish to do touch ups.
+So definitely not 14 days for me, but even when I do a shellac manicure at a salon by a professional, my nails can start chipping around day 7 and I don’t have a bottle of polish to do touch ups.

 So there are pro’s and cons to the Sally Hansen Miracle Gel just like anything else.
 Here is what they are for me.

-• Unless you are a hand model, wear gloves, and don’t touch anything ever, it won’t last 14 days.
+- Unless you are a hand model, wear gloves, and don’t touch anything ever, this gel manicure won’t last 14 days.

-If you decide to follow in my footsteps and give this at-home gel mani a try, check out Wine Stock, Slate-r Girl, and Bare Dare.
+If you decide to follow in my footsteps and give this at-home gel mani a try, check out Wine Stock, white to black (a grey shade), and Bare Dare.
 They are my go-to colors to get for this fall/winter/holiday season.

 Have a great day!